LNC Business Thinking 101: Building Success Through Agility and Integrity

 LNCs prioritize productivity and often view meetings, especially unfocused ones, as time-consuming.

-Time is their most valuable asset, so they avoid activities that don’t directly contribute to their goals.
+Time is our most valuable asset, so we avoid activities that don’t directly contribute to our goals.

 Example: